OpenUserJS/OpenUserJS.org/views/includes/documents/Frequently-Asked-Questions.md

 **More tips**
 * The `/* jshint esversion: 5 */` line tells JSHint that your script is primarily using ECMAScript 5 *(JavaScript ES version)*.
 If you are needing a newer version simply replace the `5` with a `6` *(or [optionally greater][JSHintOptionESVersion] when the Ace sub-dependency is upated next)* for better syntax linting.
 This is often useful to declare in case ECMAScript has a newer version and the sites default changes but your source doesn't.
 * The `/* globals $, jQuery */` line tells JSHint that `$` and `jQuery` are somewhere outside of your script but are acceptable to use as a global identifier.
-* By default this site currently will automatically choose ECMAScript `5` with `moz`illa extensions *(JavaScript 1.7 a.k.a ECMAScript 5.1)*, includes the known GM_\* and base GM.\* API identifiers, and treats all scripts with the implied use of [`'use strict';`][mdnStrictMode].
+* By default this site currently will automatically choose ECMAScript `5` with `moz`illa extensions *(JavaScript 1.7 a.k.a ECMAScript 5.1)*, includes the known base GM object for Greasemonkey 4.x+ and GM_\* identifiers, and treats all scripts with the implied use of [`'use strict';`][mdnStrictMode].
 There are a few other options silenced that are more coding style than potential problems; may sometimes be deprecated in JSHint; or just general "annoyances" squelched.
 While JSHint is present in Ace you may choose to toggle those [options][JSHintOptions] as well in your script source and/or add additional `globals`.
 * If you are using Tampermonkeys script editor as well it utilizes [ESLint][ESLint] however the sites editor is currently using [JSHint][JSHint].
 Some options are compatible, such as `globals` however others are not, such as `jshint esversion` *(this is why it is prefixed)*.
 The ESLint project decides for everyone what is a "currently acceptable default" ECMAScript version in your source.
 * Greasemonkeys script editor in version 4.x+ has some built in linting for the UserScript metadata block keys that it supports but isn't exposed at the time of this writing.